Vyral/sandy-eagon-blog/_posts/2026-05-21-they-waited-decades-for-their-first-home-together.md

   and landed a one-level home near Banks Lake with their buddy around the corner.
 enclosure:
-pullquote: >-
-  Four weeks later, they had their keys and spent the holidays without that long drive over the pass.
+pullquote: Four weeks later, they got their keys.
 enclosure_type: video/mp4
 enclosure_time:
 use_youtube_image: true